La Luz del Mundo: Sexual abuse accusations against Samuel Joaquín

+Conviction of Naasón Joaquín for sexual assault of minors

 On June 4, 2019, current La Luz del Mundo leader Naasón Joaquín García and co-defendant Susana Medina Oaxaca were arrested by Special Agents of the California Bureau of Investigation after their chartered flight from Mexico landed at Los Angeles International Airport.
 A third co-defendant, Alondra Ocampo, was arrested in Los Angeles County while a fourth co-defendant, Azalea Rangel Meléndez, remains at large.
 The California Department of Justice alleges that between 2015 and 2018 Naasón Joaquín and three co-defendants committed twenty-six felonies including human trafficking, production of child pornography, and forcible rape of a minor.
 Before being denied bail, Naasón Joaquín's bail was set at $50 million due to fears that his followers could raise enough money to free him and that he would then flee the country.
 According to California Attorney General Xavier Becerra, the bail is the highest ever imposed on anyone in Los Angeles County.
 La Luz del Mundo has denied the accusations.
 On April 7, the California Courts of Appeal dismissed the case against Naasón Joaquín on procedural grounds.
 The office of the Attorney General refiled the charges against Naasón Joaquín on July 30, 2020.

 Co-defendant Alondra Ocampo pled guilty to four felony counts involving the sexual abuse of minors on October 13, 2020.
 Ocampo alleges that Samuel Joaquín Flores, the previous director of the church and father of Naasón, raped her during a trip to Guadalajara when she was eight years old, and that she suffered years of sexual abuse as a minor.
 Naasón's former assistant, a complaining witness identified as Jane Doe 4 by prosecutors, alleges that she was raped by Naasón, and that she became a child groomer of a group of girls in Guadalajara.

-Two days before his trial, Naasón Joaquín García pled guilty to three charges related to sexually abusing children.
-However, even after García's guilty plea, his follower's base remained undisturbed, and church members continued worshipping him.
+Originally facing 23 charges, Naasón Joaquín García pled guilty to three charges related to sexually abusing children on June 3, 2022, just before the start of his trial on June 6.
+Following the guilty plea, the Los Angeles County Superior Court sentenced García to nearly 17 years in prison and required him to register as a sex offender for life.
+Yet despite García's guilty plea, his followers remained loyal to him, seeing his imprisonment as a test that would strengthen the church.